jp31415926/freepickem/README.md

 # freepickem
-Football pickem website I through together for some friends
+Football pickem website I threw together for some friends